-■Is an act to define and amend the law relating to Promissory notes, Bills of exchange, Cheques □Extends to the whole of India □Does not affect The Indian paper currency act, 1871 ☐Came into force with effect from first day of march, 1882 ☐ "Banker" includes any persons acting as a banker and any post office saving bank A "promissory note" is an instrument in writing (not being a bank-note or a currency note) containing an unconditional undertaking signed by the maker, to page a certain sum of money only to, or to the order of, a certain person, or to the beard of the instruments □An IOU is not an example of "promissory note".
+- Is an act to define and amend the law relating to Promissory notes, Bills of exchange, Cheques - Extends to the whole of India - Does not affect The Indian paper currency act, 1871 - □ Came into force with effect from first day of march, 1882 - Generation of the second secon - A "promissory note" is an instrument in writing (not being a bank-note or a currency note) containing an unconditional undertaking signed by the maker, to pay a certain sum of money only to, or to the order of, a certain person, or to the bearer of the instruments - An IOU is not an example of "promissory note".
 "Mr. B, I.O.U Rs .
 1,000." is not a promissory note.
 As against this, "I acknowledge myself to be indebted to B in Rs 1,000, to be paid on demand, for value received" is an example of a promissory note.